Chevelleboyer/DataStructuresHandbook/deque.md

 # Operations

-A stack supports the following operations:
+A deque supports the following operations:

-* **push**: Pushes an element onto the top of the stack.
-This operation is O(1) because we maintain a stack pointer that keeps track of where the top of the stack is at all times.
+* **enqueueFront**: EnqueueFront enqueues an item to the front of the queue.
+This operation has a complexity of O(1) as long as we maintain a pointer to the front of the deque.
-* **pop**: This operation will pop (which is like a deletion) the top item off of the stack.
-It is important to note that popping does not return the value of the element popped.
-* **peek**: Peek allows us to view the value of the top item on the stack.
-It is an O(1) operation because of the stack pointer which always points to the top item.
+* **enqueueRear**: EnqueueRear enqueues an item to the reat of the queue.
+As with enqueueing from a normal queue, the complexity is O(1) as long as we maintain a pointer to the rear of the deque.
+* **dequeueFront**: DequeueFront dequeues an item from the front of the queue with a complexity of O(1) just like dequeing from a normal queue this is possible with a pointer at the front of the queue.
+* **dequeueRear**: DequeueRear dequeues an item from the rear of the deque.
+The complexity is also O(1) as long as we have that pointer at the end of the deque.
 # Use Cases

-A stack is useful when we want something in reverse order due to the nature of LIFO.
-For example when the use of backtracking is required.
+A deque is useful in  many situations.
+An example would be a DutchBros. coffee stand with two drive up windows.
+Generally, cars will line up at one window.
+If this line gets too long, however, cars can enter (enqueue) from the other window going the opposite direction.
+If both sides have long lines and one side starts to get shorter, the last car in one line can move to the end of the shorter line.
+Cars can not move from one line to the other if they are in the middle (without causing a huge traffic jam).

-A stack is not as useful when we need to access/insert/delte items in the middle of our data, or when we need to alter data already stored.
+A deque is not as useful when we want our data processed in the order it was recieved with no exceptions.
+This would require a queue.

 # Example

 ```
-pancake = Stack() #instantiates an empty stack
+myDeque = Deque() #instantiates an empty deque

-pancake.push(blueberry) #pushes a blueberry pancake object onto the top of the stack
-pancake.push(bananaCream) #pushes a bananaCream pancake object onto top of stack
-pancake.push(chocolateChip) #pushes a chocolateChip pancake object onto top of stack
-pancake.pop() #removes chocolateChip pancake object from top of stack
+myDeque.enqueueFront(7) #enqueues 7 to the front of the deque
+myDeque.enqueueRear(13) #enqueues 13 to the rear of the deque
+myDeque.enqueueFront(22) #enqueues 22 to the front of the deque
+myDeque.dequeueFront() #dequeues 22 from the deque
+myDeque.dequeueRear() #dequeues 13 from the deque
 ```

 (c) 2018 Chevelle Boyer.
 All rights reserved.